SNCF Class BB 60000: History

-At first the locomotives were to be powered with an MTU engine, as those engines were used in BB69400 and BB75000 locomotives and had a good performance, but the MTU engine was replaced with one from Caterpillar due to financial reasons.
+At first the locomotives were to be powered with an MTU engine, as those engines were used in BB 69400 and BB 75000 locomotives and had a good performance, but the MTU engine was replaced with one from Caterpillar due to financial reasons.

 In October 2008 SNCF ordered an additional 15 locomotives for its Infrastructure division.
-These locomotives will be numbered in the 660000 series., and will be painted in the yellow and grey Infrastructure livery.
+These locomotives were numbered in the 660000 series, and were painted in the yellow and grey Infrastructure livery.

 Design and construction

 Initially SNCF wanted to buy a "catalog" locomotive, i.e. a standardised locomotive type without too many changes.
-Alstom proposed an enhanced version of the SBB Am841, which were the latest shunting locomotives Alstom had built.
+Alstom proposed an enhanced version of the SBB Am 841, which were the latest shunting locomotives Alstom had built.
 But SNCF wanted access to the cab by frontal doors instead of side doors; thus the cab had to be completely redesigned.
-Because of this the BB60000 is considered to be a type of itself instead of a version of a standard locomotive.
+Because of this the BB 60000 is considered to be a type of itself instead of a version of a standard locomotive.

-The locomotive has nearly all of its technology derived from the SBB Am841, except for the cabin, engine and electric equipment.
+The locomotive has nearly all of its technology derived from the SBB Am 841, except for the cabin, engine and electric equipment.
 It has 2 hoods: the longer one houses the Caterpillar CAT3508B engine and the alternator, while the shorter one houses the electrical and brake equipment.

-The cabin is rounder than the SBB Am841 from which it is derived.
+The cabin is rounder than the SBB Am 841 from which it is derived.
 It has 2 full control desks and is equipped with air-conditioning.
 Bogies are the same as its predecessors and have primary (coil springs with Silentbloc, plus vertical shock absorbers) and secondary ("Sandwich" blocs) suspension.
 There are two traction motors per bogie powered by IGBT based electronics.
 Brake equipment only consists of wheel brakes which are equipped with plastic brake pads.

-The locomotives were built by Vossloh Espana, the electrical transmission (generator, rectifier, IGBT inverters, traction motors) was supplied by Alstom.
+The locomotives were built by Vossloh España, the electrical transmission (generator, rectifier, IGBT inverters, traction motors) was supplied by Alstom.